Here's Everything You Need to Know About Black Seed Oil

 The bottom line

-With its scientifically sound health benefits and culinary versatility, black seed oil may indeed be worth the buzz.
+With its potential (though largely unconfirmed) health benefits and culinary versatility, black seed oil may indeed be worth the buzz.
 Just keep in mind the potential side effects, and check with your doc before giving it a go.